cmxxx/COVID-19-rumor-dataset/README.md

 # Cite Us
-I'm pleased to announce that this work is accepted by Frontiers in Psychology!
-Please cite us when formal publication is available.
+I'm pleased to announce that this work is accepted by Frontiers in Psychology https://www.frontiersin.org/articles/10.3389/fpsyg.2021.644801/full!

 # File Structure
 ```